 The black Les Paul copy (SOLD 2003)

-The first guitar I owned was a Japanese Les Paul copy, which I bought in Wimbledon in the late 1990's for the pricely sum of 100 UK Pounds along with a small 10w Marshall amp.
+The first guitar I owned was a Japanese Les Paul copy, which I bought in Wimbledon in the late 1990's for the princely sum of 100 UK Pounds along with a small 10w Marshall amp (which I still have).
 It had no brand name on it but it looked cool and stayed in tune, so I used to play that for years.
-I used that on the very first gig I played in Acton in the late 1990's.
-It was light-weight and I regret that I sold it - I think I got 50 punds for it.
+I used that on the very first gig I played in Acton in early 2000's.
+It was lightweight and I regret that I sold it - I think I got 50 pounds for it.
 Serial # = unknown.